bahumuhawa/eco-buddy/readme.md

 Getting started to use Eco-Buddy, follow these simple steps:

-1. Clone the Eco-buddy repository from GitHub: git clone:
+1. Clone the Eco-buddy repository from GitHub: git clone https://.git github.com/bahumuhawa/eco-buddy.git
 2. Open the index.html file in your preferred web browser.